 Lionel Messi vs Arsenal 2010

 Few players have lit up the Champions League quite like Lionel Messi, who could have featured on this list several times over following some breathtaking displays in recent years.

 We’ve opted for his one-man destruction of Arsene Wenger’s Arsenal in 2010, the Argentine superstar producing a performance of the highest quality to eliminate the north London side in the quarter-finals.

 Nicklas Bendtner’s early goal had threatened to cause a shock at the Camp Nou, though Messi was in no mood for it and simply tore Arsenal’s defence apart.

-He would help himself to four goals in a ruthless display, his unique blend of evasive movement and dribbling coupled with a finishing masterclass in Catalonia.
+He helped himself to four goals in a ruthless display, his unique blend of evasive movement and dribbling coupled with a finishing masterclass in Catalonia.

-Arsenal boss Arsene Wenger would label Messi as the greatest player he had ever seen following the clash, the quite frankly ridiculous and arrogant questions of whether the superstar could cut it in English football destroyed forever more.
+Arsenal boss Arsene Wenger labelled Messi as the greatest player he had ever seen following the clash, the quite frankly ridiculous and arrogant questions of whether the superstar could cut it in English football destroyed forever more.